renespit/home-assistant-osgdb/README.md

 6. Disable 'Prevent Cross-Sitetracking' (Be Careful!
 This is a privacy setting)
 7. Now you are able to select a country.
 Create/Save/Login your account.
 Save the CSS of Home Assistant in https://osgdb.nl

+Still those setting will NOT work in the Home Assistant Application.
+I appriciate it if somebody tell me how to fix this.